wcfrobert/wcfrobert.github.io/_posts/2025-06-20-punching-shear.md

 **Distance From Shear Section Centroid ($$c$$)**

-The variable $$c$$ represents the orthogonal distance from the neutral axis to a fiber along the shear perimeter.
+The variable $$c$$ represents the distance from neutral axis to any fiber along the shear perimeter.
 Most of the time, we are interested in the fibers on the two extreme ends of the shear perimeter, like what's shown below.

 <img src="/assets/img/blog/2025/punchingshear/theory19.png" style="width:40%;"/>